The Barnes Foundation to Present 30 Americans

 30 Americans at the Barnes is sponsored by Comcast NBCUniversal.

-Having traveled the country for a decade in various iterations, 30 Americans is a pivotal exhibition that has transformed the reception and impact of African American art across the nation and around the world.
+Having traveled the country for a decade in various iterations, 30 Americans is a pivotal exhibition that has transformed the reception of African American art across the nation and around the world.
 The Barnes presentation marks the first time 30 Americans has been shown in the northeastern US since 2011, when it was on view at the Corcoran Gallery of Art in Washington, DC.
 Featuring approximately 60 works of sculpture, painting, drawing, photography, and video, the exhibition presents American experiences as told from the artists’ distinct perspectives.